Apprenticeships Appeals Procedure

 A written response from the Talent Coach to you will be provided within 5 working days of the appeal being received.

-Where you are not satisfied with the outcome of Stage 1, you should progress the appeal to your Talent Coach’s Quality Coach.
-This should be done in writing, but you do not need to repeat the detail provided at Stage 1 as all existing documentation relating to the appeal will be forwarded to the Quality Coach.
+Where you are not satisfied with the outcome of Stage 1, you should progress the appeal to your Talent Coach’s Internal Quality Assurer.
+This should be done in writing, but you do not need to repeat the detail provided at Stage 1 as all existing documentation relating to the appeal will be forwarded to the Internal Quality Assurer.

 The Talent Coach will provide this information to you on request.

-The Quality Coach will contact you within 5 working days of receiving the Stage 2 appeal to arrange a meeting to discuss the issue(s).
+The Internal Quality Assurer will contact you within 5 working days of receiving the Stage 2 appeal to arrange a meeting to discuss the issue(s).
 The issue(s) will be considered fully and the decision made will be notified to all parties within 5 working days.

-If the appeal is not resolved at Stage 2, then the Quality Coach will notify the Quality Manager.
+If the appeal is not resolved at Stage 2, then the Internal Quality Assurer will notify the Quality Manager.

 In the majority of cases this will conclude the appeals process.
 The exception to this is where the appeal relates to evidence towards an approved qualification that is certificated through an awarding organisation such as City and Guilds or ILM.
 In these instances the appeal could be escalated to the awarding organisation.
 If you are not satisfied with the outcome of stage 3 and wish to escalate the appeal, all details will be provided on request.